todogroup/todogroup.org/content/en/guides/employee-engagement.md

 * Have a look at closed issues and pull requests to learn how contributions work
 * Look for recordings of presentations of the project at conferences to learn more about the project and the people who speak about it

+## Principle 4: Continues by Participating.

+Once you have the basic knowledge about the project, including the community’s processes and communication tools and channels, you can start finding ways to get involved.
+This means to take small steps to introduce yourself, interact with established contributors and project maintainers, and then eventually find areas where you can contribute and help out.

+You should avoid proposing large changes to the project’s code base or documentation as a first act of participation.
+You need to build out a good relationship and trust with the project’s contributors first, through which you can ensure that your future contributions are in line with the project’s overall mission and goals.

+While many open source projects have good documentation and active communication channels to learn from, you might still have questions that you haven’t found the answers for.
+Asking questions on the mailing list or chat platform is a good way to get in touch with the community.
+Always make sure that you communicate clearly by sharing background to put your question or comment into context.

+If you spent a little bit of time deploying and trying out the project that you have been looking into, you already built up some good knowledge.
+Even as a newbie you might know the answer to somebody else’s question, or can contribute to help them figuring out a next step in what they are trying to do.
+Don’t be shy to chime in to the conversation and help somebody else.

+Prioritize to do reviews, code or documentation, because that is one of the best ways to learn about the project while performing a task that is always in need of more help and attention.

+Don’t be afraid to start participating in discussions if you have input to them, either a comment from your experience or a question that can help taking a conversation forward.
+It is a good way to show the community that you care about their project and would like to participate in maintaining and developing it further.

+Many projects maintain a list of bugs that are marked as ‘low hanging fruit’ or ‘easy to fix’ or something similar to these.
+Looking into fixing a few of these is another good way to learn and participate at the same time, while also helping the community.
+Triaging bugs is another good way to help out, if you don’t yet have enough knowledge to fix them.

+Starting to get involved in a community’s daily life will help you become part of the team.
+While you are participating in activities that may not be in direct interest of your employer, helping the community maintain the project always is!
+This will also build you the path to be able to create a voice for yourself in the community and drive the design and implementation of new features that you and your company need.

+Everyone has a different comfort level when it comes to participating in a new community, where you may not know anyone just yet.
+If speaking up at a meeting feels too intimidating, you can communicate through the mailing list or choose to do code reviews.
+Always be humble, and communicate clearly.
+If you let people know that you are new to the project and still learning, others will have a chance to help and guide you through the processes, until you become more established and knowledgable.

+### Suggested tactics for participating

+* If there is a community meeting, you can introduce yourself to the community and even ask if there is an area where they need help
+* You can participate in discussions on the mailing list or chat platform, both asking and answering questions
+* Do code and documentation reviews, that is an area where every community needs help at all times
+* Triage bugs or look for simpler issues to fix

 ## Principle 4: Has Transparent Motivations.